RealityBending/Onboarding/README.md

 ### Github

-As you might have already realized by now, our team loves to connect and meet new people (who are cool just like us 😎), and therefore, we are also members of the largest open source community in the world - `Github <https://github.com/open-source>`_.
+As you might have already realized by now, our team loves to connect and meet new people (who are cool just like us 😎), and therefore, we are also members of the largest open source community in the world - [Github](https://github.com/open-source).

 The fact that one of our very active projects [NeuroKit2](https://github.com/neuropsychology/NeuroKit) is built and maintained on Github, we would love you to get familiar with the platform too.